 The proposed ordinance is lengthy and complex, but it includes some basic elements.
 ADUs can be attached to or detached from the primary residence, and/or they can be converted from existing structures.
-Junior ADUs (JADUs) are small ADUs carved out of existing living space.
-I believe JADUs may have the most potential in Trinidad, especially if OWTS upgrades are not required or minimal.
+Junior ADUs (JADUs) are small ADUs carved out of existing living space, including a bedroom.
+I believe JADUs may have the most potential in Trinidad, especially if OWTS upgrades are not required or minimal, because they usually do not have full kitchens.
 OWTS requirements will likely be the primary limiting factor for ADUs in Trinidad.